Quansight-Labs/ndindex/docs/type-confusion.md

-- **Try to use ndindex methods to manipulate indices.** The whole reason ndindex exists is that writing formulas for manipulating indices is hard, and it's easy to get the corner cases wrong.
+- **Try to use ndindex methods to manipulate indices.** The whole reason ndindex exists is that writing formulas for manipulating indices is hard, and it's easy to get the corner cases wrong. ndindex is [rigorously tested](testing) so you can be highly confident of its correctness.
 If you find yourself manipulating index args directly in complex ways, it's a sign you should probably be using a higher level abstraction.
 If what you are trying to do doesn't exist yet, [open an issue](https://github.com/Quansight-labs/ndindex/issues) so we can implement it.

 Additionally, some advice for specific types:

 ## Integer

 - **{class}`~.Integer` should not be thought of as an int type.** It represents integers **as indices**.
-It is not usable in contexts where integers are usable.
+It is not usable in other contexts where ints are usable.
 For example, arithmetic will not work on it.
-If you need to manipulate the integer index as an integer, use `idx.raw`.
+If you need to manipulate the `Integer` index as an `int`, use `idx.raw`.

   **Right:**